 Ok, the recipe calls for you to throw one-third (roughly 4-ounces) of the coconut plus the 4 tablespoons of butter into a food processor and process until the mixture forms a ball.
 Ok, mine did not form a ball and maybe it was because my food processor was to big and I should have used my mini food processor, but it doesn’t really matter because all you’re looking to do is mix the butter with one-third (roughly 4-ounces) of the coconut.
+By the way, I have since used my mini prep and it works great, you do have to scrape down the sides a bit in-between processing.
 If you don’t have a scale, 4-ounces is roughly 1 1/3 loosely packed cups.
 Throw the remaining two-thirds of the coconut into a small or medium-sized bowl, and set aside.

 You can blend the butter and the one-third coconut 3 ways, in a large food processor, a smaller one like a mini-prep, or by hand.
 Process the mixture for about 1-2 minutes or until its combined.
 I used my food processor and had to take a spatula and wipe down the sides a few times, but it worked.